 - Offer recycling and composting at your event

-- Work with vendors that use locally and responsibly sourced ingredients and recycled or eco-friendly packaging and cutlery
+- Work with local vendors, suppliers and businesses that use locally and responsibly sourced ingredients and recycled or eco-friendly packaging and cutlery

 - Consider setting up water stations to reduce the number of plastic bottles